atomist/sdm/README.md

 - _On image link (a binary artifact has been built)_ A trigger for deployment.
 - _On successful deployment_, as shown by a GitHub status.
 - _On validation of a deployed endpoint_, as shown by a GitHub status.

-## Structure of This Project

-- The `src/spi` directory contains interfaces that are likely to be extended in integrations with infrastructure, such as artifact storage, logging, build and deployment.
-- `src/blueprint` contains the higher level software delivery machine concept that ties things together
-- `src/common` contains lower level code
-- `src/graphql` contains GraphQL queries.
-You can add fields to existing queries and subscriptions, and add your own.
-- `src/handlers` contains handlers that implement general SDM concepts.
-This is lower level infrastructure, which you generally won't need to modify directly.
-- `src/typings` is where generated-from-graphql types wind up.
-Refresh these with `npm run gql:gen` if you update any GraphQL files in `src/graphql`.
-- `src/util` contains miscellaneous utilities.

-The important types can be imported into downstream problems from the `index.ts` barrel.

 ## Core Concepts